shrutijaiswal2905/100daysofcode/README.md

-# DrGViswanathan_challenge
+# #100daysofcode
-This repository is where I’m taking on the #DrGViswanathan Consistency Challenge—a 100-day journey of solving daily coding problems from LeetCode.
+This repository is where I’m taking on the #100daysofcode Consistency Challenge—a journey of solving daily coding problems from LeetCode.